-This section identifies the objective, methods and targets to address the issue of minimising the disposal of construction and demolition wastes.
+This section identifies the objective and methods to address the issue of minimising the disposal of construction and demolition wastes.

 Construction and demolition waste consists of waste building materials, packaging, and rubble from the construction, renovation, and demolition of buildings and roads.
 It includes asbestos contaminated products.